llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

 >[!TIP]
 >If you still have your Ollama running on a VM from Day 3, you can keep using it.
 Find out the **internal IP** of this VM (should be something like 10.X.X.X), and if you followed the instructions from Sebastian, the port should be **11434**.
 >
 >Otherwise if you have lost your Ollama, you can make a new GPU VM and refer to the `04-Authentication/docker-compose-ollama.yml` file.
+If you run your Ollama via this docker compose file, don't forget to download the model in the container: `docker exec -it ollama ollama run llama3.1`.

-Save the file, and then do `source variables.env`, this will load the variables we just defined into your environment.
+Save the file, and then do `source .env`, this will load the variables we just defined into your environment.
+To check if the changes took effect, you can do `echo $OLLAMA_IP`.

 Then you can do `docker compose -f docker-compose-webui.yml up --build` to get your own Open WebUI service running.